Employer Frequently Asked Questions

 Q: How will Meet the Firms & campus interviews work if students can receive and accept offers at any time?

-A: Because the new structure allows students to receive and accept offers at any time, employers will only see truly interested/available candidates at these events.
+A: Because the new structure allows students to receive and accept offers at any time, Professional Partners will only see truly interested/available candidates at these events.
 Students generally attend Meet the Firms by the fall of their junior year.
-We encourage employers to utilize their presence on campus during these events to get to know the juniors and interview them during the spring for opportunities (SLPs or internships).
-It is extremely important to early identify students (i.e. Financial Leadership Society members also) so they are aware of your opportunities.
+We encourage Professional Partners to utilize their presence on campus during these events to get to know the juniors and interview them during the spring for opportunities (SLPs or internships).
+It is also extremely important to early identify students (i.e. Rising Accountant & Analyst Program members) so they are aware of your opportunities.

 Q: What kind of messaging do you provide to the students to ensure they handle offers rationally?